treatment and corrections

 Every single member of Recovery Dharma feels empowered and capable of introducing the program of Recovery Dharma to anyone affected by addiction around the world.

-We facilitate meetings for and with people living in T&C facilities
+Meetings: We facilitate meetings in T&C facilities

 • Find or create a variety of formats and scripts that meet the needs of people who are new to recovery